 Applicants may file a Program-based Reconsideration Request when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
-An Applicant must submit a written Reconsideration Request directly with the R3 Program, via electronic or postal mail, within twenty (20) days of being notified of the determination, as outlined in the notice.
+An Applicant must submit a written Reconsideration Request directly with the Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date.
 Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
-The date of notification is that on which the R3 Program determination was sent to the applicant.
-For your convenience, you will find a Program-based Reconsideration Request Form at the end of this Guideline.
+The date of notification is that on which the Program determination was sent to the applicant.
+For your convenience, you will find an R3 Program-based Reconsideration Request Form at the end of this Guideline.

-In the Reconsideration Request process, the R3 Program will only review facts and information already included in an Applicant's file, unless the Applicant submits new documentation.
-The R3 Program has the discretion to accept or reject new documentation based upon its relevance to the Program-based Reconsideration Request.
+In the Reconsideration Request process, the Program will only review facts and information already included in an Applicant's file, unless the Applicant submits new documentation.
+The Program has the discretion to accept or reject new documentation based upon its relevance to the Program-based Reconsideration Request.

-The R3 Program will review and address the Reconsideration Request within fifteen (15) days of its receipt.
+The Program will review and address the Reconsideration Request within fifteen (15) days of its receipt.
 Applicants will be notified of the reconsideration determination via a Reconsideration Request Approved or a Reconsideration Request Denied notification.
 Applications with an approved Reconsideration Request will return to active Program status and continue with the process as normal.
-Applications with a denied Reconsideration Request will remain ineligible for the R3 Program.
+Applications with a denied Reconsideration Request will remain ineligible for the Program.